 When the MSA Configuration Editor is opened on an exposure made with MPT, the MSA shutter view is presented, as shown in Figure 2.
 This figure is shown projected toward the sky, displaying the planned Primaries, Fillers and/or Contaminants for the exposure.
 From left to right and top to bottom, the 4 quadrants are Q3, Q1, Q4, and Q2.
 Between quadrants Q3 and Q4 are the outlines of the IFU aperture and four of the fixed slits.
 Another fixed slit is shown between quadrants Q1 and Q2.
 The figure also shows inoperable shutters in grey that have been compiled from the most recent shutter operability data.
 Hovering the mouse over a single micro-shutter provides its position in the MSA and its state (commanded open or closed, stuck open or closed, etc.) This can be seen in the figure, where the text in the upper left of the window indicates that shutter "q3d300s6 is STUCK_CLOSED".
 This is quadrant 3, shutter 300 in dispersion and shutter 6 in the spatial direction.

 The parent Catalog and candidate lists may be overplotted by selecting one or more of them from the list below the MSA Shutter View.
+To remove a list, just click the button again to unselect it.
 Note that all sources from the added lists appear as black square symbols in the MSA Configuration Editor, to distinguish them from the planned sources which are shown as colored dots.
 The dot colors are green=Primary, blue=Filler, and black=Contaminant.
 Masked regions around each planned source are shown in light orange.
 The extent of these regions will depend on the planning parameters selected.
 Opening another shutter in these regions will cause a conflict since the spectra from the new shutter will overlap with that of another source.
-When this happens, conflicts are indicated in dark magenta.
-Failed open shutters are shown as single red shutters scattered around the MSA with their own light red masked regions.
+When this happens, conflicts are indicated in light magenta (see Figure 4).
+Failed open shutters are shown as single red shutters scattered around the MSA with their own light red masked regions (see Figure 3).
 Areas shown in white on the MSA Shutter View are areas that are not used in the MSA configuration.